Baffins Milton Rovers beat Portland as Jason Parish nets late winner in Wessex League Cup final

-A late Jason Parish goal earned Baffins Milton Rovers Wessex League Cup glory with a 1-0 win against Portland United at AFC Portchester’s Wicor Rec ground.
+A late Tyler Moret goal earned Baffins Milton Rovers Wessex League Cup glory with a 1-0 win against Portland United at AFC Portchester’s Wicor Rec ground.

 It was tough on Portland who had looked the better side for much of the game.